5-HIAA urine test

-5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA) -- a breakdown product of a hormone called serotonin.
+5-HIAA is a urine test that measures the amount of 5-hydroxyindoleacetic acid (5-HIAA).
+5-HIAA is a breakdown product of a hormone called serotonin.

 HIAA; 5-hydroxyindole acetic acid; Serotonin metabolite

-Drugs that can increase 5-HIAA measurements include acetaminophin (Tylenol), acetanilide, phenacetin, glyceryl guaiacolate (found in many cough syrups), methocarbamol, and reserpine.
+Medicines that can increase 5-HIAA measurements include acetaminophen (Tylenol), acetanilide, phenacetin, glyceryl guaiacolate (found in many cough syrups), methocarbamol, and reserpine.

 You will be told not to eat certain foods for 3 days before the test.
 Foods that can interfere with 5-HIAA measurements include plums, pineapples, bananas, eggplant, tomatoes, avocados, and walnuts.